Bern67/ESR505/README.md

 - [ ] End of term; drink a beer!

 ___
-The required R packages needed for the markdown files to run properly are: reshape2, dplyr, maps, mapdata, ggplot2, & pander.
+The required R packages needed for the BBLReport.Rmd markdown files to run properly are: reshape2, dplyr, maps, mapdata, ggplot2, & pander.
+This file is formated for PDF output.
 The PDF option at the end of the .Rmd file requires the knitr package, and the installation of Pandoc ([link](https://github.com/jgm/pandoc/releases)) & MikTeX ([link](http://miktex.org/)).

 ___